-For their continued funding support of the Commuter Connections work programs
+For their continued funding support of the Commuter Connections work programs.

-The public relations activities were provided by the Office of Public Affairs at the Metropolitan Washington Council of Governments with assistance by the Washington Area Bicyclist Association.
-Both COG and WABA thank all of the individuals and organizations which helped make the Washington DC metropolitan region Bike to Work Day 2014 a success.
+Both COG and WABA thank all of the individuals and organizations which helped make the Washington DC metropolitan region Bike to Work Day 2014 event a success.

 BACKGROUND and EXECUTIVE SUMMARY